Catch Me If You Can (Girls' Generation song): Music videos and promotion

 On April 10, 2015, SM Entertainment released the Korean music video on YouTube and other online web-sharing websites, while the Japanese music video was disclosed on the group's Japanese official website.
 The audio was revealed simultaneously on several South Korean online distributors.

 Prior to the release, the members of Girls' Generation had promoted the new song on their social network profiles, including Instagram and Sina Weibo.
 SM Entertainment also started a selfie contest with the hashtag "#catchGG" on Twitter, accompanying the group's comeback.
 Following the release of the song, the group did not do any official promotion in South Korea.
 However, Girls' Generation later performed the song on South Korean music program Show!
 Music Core, in conjunction with the release of the group's subsequent single "Party", in July 2015.
 They also performed the song on NTV's Live Monster concert in Japan during the same month.

 The music video for "Catch Me If You Can" was directed by Toshiyuki Suzuki and features the members dancing in white tank tops and orange uniforms at a construction zone.
 Jeff Benjamin from American music magazine Billboard described the choreography as "powerful and sexy" and "mind-blowing".
 He further commented that the members sure "can dance their asses off" and compared the video to Ciara's 2009 music video for "Work" for the same construction zone background and the white tank top look.
 Similarly, Filipino channel Myx praised the music video's visual, commenting that the group were "keeping it hot with their steamy moves and outfits".
-In June 2015, an earlier version of the music video featuring ex-member Jessica was unofficially released onto the Internet.
+In June 2015, an earlier version of the music video featuring ex-member Jessica unofficially released on the Internet.
 It was presumably filmed before she was dismissed from the group in September 2014.